uzeful/IFCNN/README.md

 # IFCNN
-Project page of  "IFCNN: A General Image Fusion Framework Based on Convolutional Neural Network,  Information Fusion, 2019".
+Project page of  "IFCNN: A General Image Fusion Framework Based on Convolutional Neural Network,  Information Fusion, 54 (2020) 99-118".

+# Requirements:
+1. The code is tested with Ubuntu 14.04, cuda-8.0 and pytorch 0.4.1
+2. The required packages include pytorch 0.4.1, torchvision, opencv-python, numpy, jupyter notebook

+# Usage:
+1. Directly run "python IFCNN_Main.py" to replicate our image fusion method
+2. Or run "jupyter notebook IFCNN_Notebook.ipynb" to run the code part by part

-### Highlights :
+### Highlights:
 - Propose a general image fusion framework based on convolutional neural network
 - Demonstrate good generalization ability for fusing various types of images
 - Perform comparably or even better than other algorithms on four image datasets